 The Company has several stock-based compensation plans covering stock options and restricted stock units for its employees and directors.
 On January 1, 2006, the Company adopted Financial Accounting Standards Board ("FASB") release FASB Statement No. 123 (revised 2004), "Share-Based Payment, ("FASB 123R")".
-This change in accounting replaces existing requirements under FASB 123 and eliminates the ability to account for share-based compensation transactions using APB Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25").
 The compensation cost relating to share-based payment transactions is now measured based on the fair value of the equity or liability instruments issued.
 For purposes of estimating the fair value of each stock option unit on the date of grant, the Company utilized the Black-Scholes option-pricing model.
 The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options, which have no vesting restrictions and are fully transferable.
 In addition, option valuation models require the input of highly subjective assumptions including the expected volatility factor of the market price of the Company's common stock (as determined by reviewing its historical public market closing prices).
-Because the Company's employee stock options have characteristics significantly different from those of traded options and because changes in the subjective input assumptions can materially affect the fair value estimate, in management's opinion, the existing models do not necessarily provide a reliable measure of the fair value of its employee stock options.
+Because the Company's employee stock options have characteristics significantly different from those of traded options and because changes in the subjective input assumptions can materially affect the fair value estimate, in management's opinion, the existing models do not necessarily provide a reliable single measure of the fair value of its employee stock options.

-Included in the results for the three months ended March 31, 2007 and 2006 are \$442,000 and \$2.8 million of stock-based compensation expense relating to the February 2006 grant of restricted stock units to the Company's independent directors and stock based compensation expenses relating to vesting of stock options and restricted stock units granted to Company employees prior to 2006.
+Included in the results for the six months ended June 30, 2007 and 2006 are \$0.7 million and \$4.1 million of stock-based compensation expense relating to the February 2006 grant of restricted stock units to the Company's independent directors and stock based compensation expenses relating to vesting of stock options and restricted stock units granted to Company employees prior to 2006.
 No options or restricted stock units have been issued since February 2006.